 Rear door toward the roof line

-Set the swing-door end of the bin to face the eave for efficient walk-in loading and easier ground-throw debris disposal.
+Set the swing-door end facing the eave where the crew is working so walk-in loading and ground-throw share one path.

 Surface protection